Bleeding Gums Maryville, TN

 The Importance of Gum Health

 The gums are part of the soft tissue lining in the mouth and play an important role in your oral health.
-They protect the tooth roots and underlying bone structure by forming a tight seal at the base of your teeth which creates a barrier against bacteria.
+They protect the tooth roots and underlying bone structure by forming a tight seal at the base of your teeth, which creates a barrier against bacteria.
 They also help hold your teeth in place.

 Treatment for Bleeding Gums in Knoxville, TN